JetBrains/teamcity-documentation/topics/getting-started-with-php.md

 When working with an environment based on the IntelliJ Platform, like PhpStorm or WebStorm, it's easy to link TeamCity with the IDE.
-After [IntelliJ Platform Plugin](intellij-platform-plugin.md) you'll notice that there are some useful little things like opening a unit test in the IDE from within TeamCity:
+After [installing the TeamCity plugin into your IDE](intellij-platform-plugin.md) you'll notice that there are some useful little things like opening a unit test in the IDE from within TeamCity: